 There is very little documented research on Pythiosis and no sure cure.
 The treatments available to us were surgery, a black charcoal potion (a detoxifier) and the anti-Pythium injections.
 I know of no dog who has survived.

-Once again, we must thank Healthy Paws for honoring all our insurance claims for Sammy.
+We must thank Healthy Paws for honoring all our insurance claims for Sammy.
 My hope and prayer is that our and your investment in Sir Sammy Sabol leads to a cure for this vicious environmental disease Pythiosis.

-From all of us at Healthy Paws, we are happy to have helped Cara during this hard time and thank her for sharing her story so other pet parents can know about the dangers of this deadly fungus.
 If you’re interested in finding out more about pet health insurance and having vet bills covered so you can say “yes” to treatment, look into getting a free quote.